 - Do some research to find some local organizations and foundations, as many like to see funds benefit their own community.

-First time applying to a grant?
+Is this your first time applying for a grant?
 There are lots of resources to help you along with the process.
-Try a website like K12grants.org for tips.
+Try a website like edutopia.org for tips.

 And finally, we can help!
 Email email@example.com for advice on how to approach the process.